-The sample for this study is selected from A-share companies listed in Shanghai and Shenzhen, China.
-The sample selection period was from 2012 to 2020.
+The samples for this study are selected from A-share companies listed in Shanghai and Shenzhen, China.
+The sample selection period was from 2008 to 2016.
 Taking firm-year as an observation, the sample number of family businesses initially obtained in this study was 6,590.
 The samples of financial, insurance and securities companies are excluded, and the samples listed as ST shares, as well as the samples that were delisted during the research period and have insufficient data on relevant variables.
 The sample selection process is shown in Table 1.

-Earnings Response Coefficient Project Earnings Management real earnings management Raw observations from 2012 to 2020 6,590 6,590 6,590 Less: Sample of Financial, Insurance and Securities Firms (47) (47) (47) listed as a sample of ST shares (12) (12) (12) Delisting during the study period, insufficient data on relevant variables (2,395) (1,257) (1,257) Total sample observations 4,136 5,274 5,274
+Earnings Response Coefficient Project Earnings Management Real Earnings Management Raw observations from 2008 to 2016 6,590 6,590 6,590 Less: Sample of Financial, Insurance and Securities Firms (47) (47) (47) Minus: listed as a sample of ST shares (12) (12) (12) Minus: Delisting during the study period, insufficient data on relevant variables (2,395) (1,257) (1,257) Total study sample 4,136 5,274 5,274

-Table 1 Sample selection procedure
+Table 1: Sample selection procedure

-3.2 The regression model
+3.2 The regression models

-(1) Earnings Response Coefficient (ERC)
+3.2.1 Earnings Response Coefficient (ERC)

 This study explores whether family succession can enhance the connotation of financial information, thereby increasing information transparency, and can correctly reflect economic facts and help investors make market forecasts (Francis and Schipper, 1999; Teoh and Wong, 1993).
 In addition, family succession and inheritance will bring about major changes in corporate operation, so this study expects that the information content will indirectly affect unexpected earnings, which in turn will have a significant impact on stock prices.
+Accordingly, this study uses the event research method to analyze the information connotation of family business succession.
 This study uses the Earnings Response Coefficient (ERC) to measure market investors' responsiveness to financial information, in order to measure whether information on family succession will change the investing public 's perception of financial information, thereby affecting stock price returns.
 This study adopts the method of earnings response coefficient of Fan and Wong (2002), as shown in formula (1):

-$$CAR{i,t+1} = \beta_0 + \beta_1 UE{i,t+1} + \varepsilon_t \tag{1}$$
+$$CAR{i,t+1} = \beta_0 + \beta_1 U E{i,t+1} + \varepsilon_t \tag{1}$$